greg-raven/Uncommon-Sense/_posts/2015-12-06-how-to-earn-dignity.md

 ---
-title: 'How to earn dignity'
+title: "How to earn dignity"
 layout: post
 categories:
 - self-improvement